 Cutting Sugars & Processed Foods

 You’ve probably heard about the paleo diet by now, and possibly seen it referred to as a fad by some and a miracle by others.
-Well, though experts differ in how healthy they think different versions of paleo living is in the long run, they all agree that it is viable as a weight-loss strategy, and it’s largely less processed food, as well as less high-fat and high-sugar foods.
+Well, though experts differ in how healthy they think different versions of paleo living are in the long run, they all agree that it is viable as a weight-loss strategy, and it’s largely less processed food, as well as less high-fat and high-sugar foods.

 A review of paleo diet studies carried out in 2015 showed some evidence of moderate short-term health improvements and weight loss in those following forms of the paleo diet.

 Though it may seem extremely challenging to massively reduce the presence of sugars and carbs in your diet, bear in mind that it isn’t just about calories and you can replace most of what you remove.
-Instead of just one doughnut, you can have meat, vegetables, fruit, nuts; foods that will be much more satiating once you’re used to them.
+Instead of just one doughnut, you can have meat, vegetables, fruit, and nuts; foods that will be much more satiating once you’re used to them.
 Protein is the most satisfying macronutrient, after all, and your body has to work harder to digest it.
 Bear in mind that current advice from the Department of Health advocates eating no more than 70g of cooked meat per day so you will need to get your extra protein from other sources, like beans and pulses.

 Even if you can’t fully adopt a paleo diet, simply raising the protein and vegetables in your diet and swapping out high-sugar and high-fat items for healthier replacements will help you significantly.